 Section 4.
-The Mayor of the City of Greenville, North Carolina, shall cause a copy of the territory annexed by this ordinance and a certified copy of this ordinance to be recorded in the of the Register of Deeds of Pitt County and in the Office of the Secretary of State in Raleigh, North Carolina.
+The Mayor of the City of Greenville, North Carolina, shall cause a copy of Athenmaphofibthe territory annexed by this ordinance and a certified copy of this ordinance to be recorded in the office of the Register of Deeds of Pitt County and in the Office of the Secretary of State in Raleigh, North Carolina.
 Such a map shall also be delivered to the Pitt County Board of Elections as required by G.S.
 163-288.1.

-1

 Section 5.
-This annexation shall take effect from n and after the e 30 th day of Ju ne, 2009.
+This annexation shall take effect from and after the 30th day of June, 2009.

-ADOPTED this 14 th day of May, 2009.
+ADOPTED this 14th day of May, 2009.

-Patricia C. Dunn, Mayor

-ATTEST:

-Wanda T. Elks, City Clerk

 NORTH CAROLINA PITT COUNTY

-I, Patricia A. Sugg, Notary Public for said Courbefore me this day and acknowledged that she is City by authority duly given and as the act of the municipa its Mayor, sealed with the corporate seal, and attested by Clerk of the ality, the foreg City of Greenv going instrumer rille, a municipality, and th at
+I, Patricia A. Sugg, Notary Public for said County and State, certify that Wanda T. Elks personally came before me this day and acknowledged that she is City Clerk of the City of Greenville, a municipality, and that by authority duly given and as the act of the municipality, the foregoing instrument was signed in its name by its Mayor, sealed with the corporate seal, and attested by herself as its City Clerk.

 WITNESS my hand and official seal, this the day of , 2009.

 Patricia A. Sugg, Notary Public

 My Commission Expires: September 4, 2011